viam-devrel/viamcodelabs/site/viamguides/src/claw-game/claw-game.md

 await motionClient.move(home_pose_in_frame, getArmName(armName), myWorldState)
 ```

-To make it easier players of the claw game to quickly position the arm, you can define "quadrant" coordinates by breaking up the space around it into a 3x3 grid:
+To make it easier for players of the claw game to quickly position the arm, you can define "quadrant" coordinates by breaking up the space around it into a 3x3 grid:

 ```ascii